Supporting media pluralism in Europe

 NewsSpectrum is a new fellowship programme for minority-language media professionals in the EU.
 It seeks to encourage working partnerships between migrant-language media, and their majority-language counterparts.
 The NewsSpectrum fellowships aim to enhance cooperation between the two groups and support the sustainability of minority-language media as crucial members of a free and pluralistic media environment in the European Union.
 The fellowships also seek to support media coverage that reports knowledgeably on minority issues and includes the perspective of representatives of minority groups in news coverage.

-NewsSpectrum is managed as a partnership between the Vienna-based International Press Institute (IPI) and the European Association of Daily Newspapers in Minority and Regional Languages (MIDAS).
+NewsSpectrum was managed as a partnership between the Vienna-based International Press Institute (IPI) and the European Association of Daily Newspapers in Minority and Regional Languages (MIDAS).
 The European Roma Institute for Arts and Culture (ERIAC) is a supporting partner.

 The NewsSpectrum programme was co-funded as a pilot project by the European Commission (DG Connect), with additional financial support from ERIAC.